hotshot07/hotshot07/README.md

 Hi!
 I'm Mayank Arora *(hotshot07)*

-I'm a programmer and a tennis player, will be starting my 4th year of computer engineering at Trinity College, Dublin this September.
+I'm a programmer and a tennis player, will be starting my 4th year of Computer Engineering at Trinity College, Dublin this September.

-Free book recommendation to whoever guesses what my favourite programming language is :D

 ***